breeku/merchnow-api-node/README.md

 ## Why?

 Merchnow seems to use a cms api which returns a html string.
-This module parses the html to useable json
+This module parses the html to useable json using ```node-html-parser```

 ### Before